espressopp/espressopp/paper/paper.md

 ```

 # Acknowledgements
 We thank the Espresso++ developer community and all contributors listed in the AUTHORS file.
-We acknowledge funding from Los Alamos National Laboratory, Forschungszentrum Jülich, and other collaborating institutions.